-I am a member of the Nanotheory Institute at the Center for Nanophase Materials Sciences (CNMS) and the Computational Materials Science group in the Computer Science and Mathematics Division.
+I am a member of the Nanotheory Institute at the Center for Nanophase Materials Sciences (CNMS) and the Computational Chemical and Materials Science group in the Computational Science and Engineering Division.

 I spent three years at NREL with Alex Zunger after completing my PhD with Richard Needs at the University of Cambridge.
 For several years I worked with Mark Jarrell at the University of Cincinnati working on high-temperature cuprate superconductors.
-In 2009 I changed from a similar position at JICS/UT Knoxville to staff at ORNL.
+In 2009 I transitioned from JICS/UT Knoxville to ORNL staff.

 - Grant reviewer for US DOE and NSF

 - Reviewer for APS, ACS, IOP, Elsevier, Springer Nature etc.